albre116/DeepLearningTraining/README.md

 ## Build the Deep Learning Environment using Docker
 We are going to use [Deepo](https://hub.docker.com/r/ufoym/deepo/) to configure our keras and tensor flow environments.  check out the github page here [Deepo Github](https://github.com/ufoym/deepo).
 They have a large number of deep learning optoins (see the grid of choices) but for our purposes we will use the all-in-one with jupyter stack.
+* Important, for part 1 of the course you must use python 2.7 or the code will not run and you will need to back down keras install version
-* pull the image and mount to the current volume ```nvidia-docker run -it -d -p 8888:8888 -v $(pwd):/root ufoym/deepo:all-py36-jupyter jupyter notebook --no-browser --ip=0.0.0.0 --allow-root --NotebookApp.token="Normal" --notebook-dir='/root'```
+* pull the image and mount to the current volume ```nvidia-docker run -it -d -p 8888:8888 -v $(pwd):/root ufoym/deepo:all-py27-jupyter jupyter notebook --no-browser --ip=0.0.0.0 --allow-root --NotebookApp.token="Normal" --notebook-dir='/root'```
 * Go to the IP Address of your machine at port 8888 (i.e. http://IPaddr:8888) and use password Normal
+* In the notebook, we need to downgrade keras to 1.2.2 for the course materials in part 1 (we will upgrade for part 2 of the training)
+* Downgrade keras ```!pip uninstall -y keras\ !pip install keras==1.2.2```

 ## Test that your code worked by building a keras example
 * We pull a LSTM example with timings that should match the K40 timings (since we only get half a board... how silly) from [keras examples](https://github.com/fchollet/keras/blob/master/examples/imdb_cnn.py).
 You can find this code in an ipython notebook folder under examples folder.